Marion Hood: Later years

 Hood next appeared in Billee Taylor at the Gaiety Theatre in 1885 and Little Jack Sheppard in 1885–86.
-She then created the title role in B. C. Stephenson and Alfred Cellier's hit Dorothy beginning in 1886, playing in the show for 350 performances until illness forced her to withdraw from the cast (to be replaced by Marie Tempest).
-She soon returned to the Gaiety to star in such burlesques as Monte Cristo Jr. (1886), Miss Esmeralda (1887), Frankenstein, or The Vampire's Victim (1887–88) and Ruy Blas and the Blasé Roué (1889).
+She then created the title role in B. C. Stephenson and Alfred Cellier's hit Dorothy beginning in 1886, playing in the show for a total of 350 performances, interrupted by her illness; she was replaced in the cast by Marie Tempest, but returned to the role in 1887.
+In the meantime, and afterwards, she returned to the Gaiety to star in such burlesques as Monte Cristo Jr. (1886), Miss Esmeralda (1887), Frankenstein, or The Vampire's Victim (1887–88) and Ruy Blas and the Blasé Roué (1889).
 She toured America on two occasions with Gaiety companies during the period 1888–90).

 In 1891, Hood returned to London in a burlesque of Joan of Arc, or the Merry Maid of Orleans (by Adrian Ross and J. L. Shine).
 A reviewer wrote, "Miss Marion Hood makes an attractive Joan of Arc, sings the airs allotted to her so as to win plenty of applause, and only fails where the delivery of certain declamatory speeches overtaxes the strength of her voice."
 She also toured in Australia in 1892 in Carmen up to Data among other things.
 She played a member of the public in Trial by Jury at the Nellie Farren benefit in 1898; this may have been her last appearance on the London stage.

 According to historian Michael Walters, Hood "had a bitterly unhappy life, though this was never reflected in her stage performances."
 She died in Thanet, Kent at the age of 58.